 The strikes in the schools are a reflection of a collapse of the very fabric of the "Kenyan" society.
 We have a government this is led by leaders who are clueless and not intelligent enough to know how to deal with the nation's problems.
 They have handed over control to the police and to economic interests whose greed and corruption knows no bounds.
 And the adults, instead of rising up and declaring an end to this rampage, have raised their hands in the air and claimed helplessness over their duty to raise their own children.

 But all of this is made possible by a hegemonic Kenya-tta discourse that has captured the media, the church and the education system by treating minors as adults and relegating adults to a childish role in society.
-And so it would appear that the students in the high schools are the only people left in Kenya willing to acknowledge that something is not right.
-They just are not yet able to articulate what that is.
+And so it would appear that the students are the only people left in Kenya willing to acknowledge that something is not right.
+One day, they will force us adults to listen to what that is.